billmclean/Julia_Lessons/markdown/lesson04.md

 xp, xm = solve_quadratic(1, -5, 2)
 sqrt_dscr
 ```
+The `include` statement just reads the lines from the file `solve_quadratic.jl`
-The call to `solve_quadratic` returns the zeros of `x^2-5x+2`, but attempting
+into the REPL.
+The call to `solve_quadratic` returns the zeros of `x^2-5x+2`,
-to see the value of the local variable `sqrt_dscr` outside the body of the
+but attempting to see the value of the local variable `sqrt_dscr` outside the
-function raises an `UndefVarError`.
-Similarly, you cannot reference the
+body of the function raises an `UndefVarError`.
+Similarly, you cannot
-local variables `x_plus` and `x_minus`, although their values are available
+reference the local variables `x_plus` and `x_minus`, although their values are
-from `xp` and `xm` since the function call effectively results in the
+available from `xp` and `xm` since the function call effectively results in the
 assignments `xp = x_plus` and `xm = x_minus`.

 Limiting the scope of local variables in this way is necessary, because